 Knowing how to reduce your risk when engaging independent talent is a smart strategy that can help give your business a distinct competitive advantage in today’s project-based economy.
 Below, we discuss three key strategies you can use to mitigate risk.

-1. Create a Centralized Process to Evaluate and Engage Independent Contractors
+1. Create a Centralized Independent Contractor Engagement Program

 The regulatory environment for engaging independent contractors is complex, with dozens of federal- and state-level tests that govern whether or not a worker is a contractor is an employee.
 Unfortunately, these tests often vary from one another and may be interpreted differently depending on the individual case.
 That’s why it’s so important to have a classification process that puts policies in place for how to engage independent workers.